osmosis-labs/osmosis/x/concentrated-liquidity/types/keyspace.md

 `0x04|` || `string encoding of pool ID` || `|` || `string encoding of min uptime index` || `|` || `denom` || `|` || `bech32 addr`

-- This encoding is safe, because denom cannot contain a `|`, it is restricted to alpha-numeric and `/`.
+- This encoding is safe, because denom cannot contain a `|`, it is restricted to alphanumeric and `/`.

 - We are expected to be able to safely iterate over all positions for a pool ID
     - Iterate over `0x04|` || `string encoding of pool ID` || `|`